-Her approach to staff development follows the premise of "teachers teaching teachers" which is the basis of the work done by PAWLP.
+Her approach to staff development follows the premise of "teachers teaching teachers," which is the basis of the work done by PAWLP.
 "I want to bring what I have learned in the classroom to my work with teachers, so all the things I suggest are classroom tested, and the teaching beliefs I have formed come from my work with children.
-I have been greatly influenced by the work of Regie Routman, Lucy Calkins, Donald Graves, Katie Wood Ray, and others who I consider my mentors and who have guided my practice and understandings.
+I have been greatly influenced by the work of Regie Routman, Lucy Calkins, Donald Graves, Katie Wood Ray, and others whom I consider my mentors and who have guided my practice and understandings.

 "I think the best way to approach staff development is to guide teachers in reflecting on their own practice, give them the opportunity to try out some new strategies, share thoughts and ideas, and then think about where the new ideas could fit in with or change their beliefs.
 Reflection is a big part of working with teachers.

-"The writing of Mentor Texts was truly a collaborative process with my friend and colleague, Lynne Dorfman.
+"The writing of Mentor Texts was truly a collaborative process with my friend and colleague Lynne Dorfman.
 While we worked on some parts separately, I think our best work came on the days we spent sitting in my sunroom pouring through countless children's books, and the conversations that ensued.
 Working together, we had the opportunity to question and search for answers, clarify understandings, and think about the best way to present ideas to teachers so that they could try them out with their students.
 And that brings me back to reflection.
 Writing the book gave us time to reflect and put into words the strategies we have found to be successful in using with our students.
-We followed the same process in writing Nonfiction Mentor Texts and Poetry Mentor Texts.
+We followed the same process in writing Mentor Texts and Nonfiction Mentor Texts.
 With all three projects, the writing journey was a learning journey."